 Subject to the discussion below under "-Entity-Level Collections of Unitholder Taxes" and "-Administrative Matters-Information Returns and Audit Procedures" with respect to payments we may be required to make on behalf of our unitholders, we will not pay any U.S. federal income tax.
 Rather, each unitholder will be required to report on its U.S. federal income tax return each year its share of our income, gains, losses and deductions for our taxable year or years ending with or within its taxable year.
-Plan participants will be allocated taxable income and loss in the same manner as all other unitholders even if they elect to reinvest their entire cash distribution.
 Consequently, we may allocate income to a unitholder even if that unitholder has not received a cash distribution.